zianc/step/README.md

-This repo contains Zian Chen's portfolio and STEP projects
+This repo contains Zian Chen's portfolio and STEP projects.